auth0/docs/articles/architecture-scenarios/b2c.md

   - implementation
 ---

-# Business to Consumer Identity and Access Management Scenarios
+# Business to Consumer Identity and Access Management

 This scenario focuses on how to integrate Auth0 within a Consumer Identity and Access Management (CIAM) project.
 Auth0's recommendations are based on real-world customer implementation experience and by following the guidance provided, you will set up your project for success.